 Certain characteristics and features make native mobile app development different from other approaches, such as web and hybrid app development.
 Here are some of these characteristics:

 - Native app development is platform-specific.
 If you decide to use Android, your app won’t run or function on iOS and any other operating system.

 - Native app development is fast and efficient.
 Response time is significantly quicker than other approaches, and updates and improvements are regular.

 - Native apps come with built-in features that are exclusive to the device it was made for.
 In other words, the features are made specifically for the device where the app is used or running on.

-- Since native apps can be downloaded only from their particular stores – and not from third party sites – users are protected from malwares, trojans, and other online viruses.
+- Since native apps can be downloaded only from their particular stores – and not from third-party sites – users are protected from malware, trojans, and other online viruses.

 - Native app development does not integrate or use third-party frameworks or models for codes.
 The app development process and features are tailor-made for the specific program or mobile OS the developer chose to work on.

 - Native apps developed on Android and iOS platforms are more stable than those created using a variety of programming languages.
 They’re more user-friendly, accessible, and easier to scale.
 Android applications are created using C, C++, Kotlin, and Java programming languages. iOS apps, on the other hand, use Swift and Objective-C programming languages.
 If you prefer the Windows platform, you’ll have to familiarize yourself with the C# programming language, although it is mostly used nowadays for Windows 8 and 10 programs and several desktop applications.

 If you choose to use the native mobile app development approach, you’ll enjoy these advantages: